 Many manufacturers have been hesitant to automate these processes because of the high cost of integration of traditional industrial automation, especially for low volume production runs.
 Conversely, collaborative robots are reducing the barriers to automation by lowering integration costs thanks to easy to use programming, flexible redeployment, and reduced machine downtime during product changeovers.
 Cobots have become a practical solution to deploying automation in CNC machining tasks.

 Our Sawyer collaborative robots have been deployed in CNC machining processes across the globe.
 Designed to integrate seamlessly into machine tending tasks and powered by Intera software, Sawyer is the fastest to deploy robot on the market.
 Common CNC machines that Rethink Robotics’ products have easily integrated with include: Yada, Makine, DMG-Mori, Haas, Okuma, and Fanuc Robo drill, among others.

-Rethink Robotics’ ClickSmart technology makes part handling easy, as manufacturers can choose their desired end-effector from the Rethink family of gripper kits, or from a range of compatible third party grippers, and simply click it on to the robot to handle a wide variety of machined parts.
+Rethink Robotics’ ClickSmart technology makes part and material handling easy, as manufacturers can choose their desired end-effector from the Rethink family of gripper kits, or from a range of compatible third party grippers, and simply click it on to the robot to handle a wide variety of machined parts.
 In a market where productivity and efficiency results in a competitive advantage, manufacturers need the tools for easy automation integration within their factory already.

 Streamlining core processes and better leveraging skills of employees are crucial to success.
 Having the automation tools to tend to CNC machines can make factories that much more productive.